JeffreySarnoff/FloatR32s.jl/docs/src/howitworks.md

  This package implements that Rule-of-Thumb in a highly performant manner.
  We work from `Float32` data and provide `Float32` results.
+ `Float64s` have 2x + 5 more significant bits than `Float32s`.
  Internally, `Float64` math is used.
-This is automatic when using the type.
+This all is handled automatically, when you use the exported types.
- `Float64s` have 2x + 5 more significant bits than `Float32s`.
 So, all is well.